heaps-smart/heaps-smart/_posts/affordable-gis-for-nonprofits.md

 ## Why Cost Matters in Community Mapping

-Geographic Information Systems (GIS) turn raw data into maps that tell stories about people, places, and impact.
-Whether it's mapping cassowary habitats, food insecurity hotspots, or community services, the goal is the same: give your data a place on the map so decision-makers and the public can see what is happening.
+Geographic Information Systems ([GIS](/tools-for-nonprofits/?category=gis)) turn raw location data into clear, decision-ready maps that show patterns, need, and impact.
+Whether you are mapping cassowary habitat corridors, food insecurity hotspots, or community service coverage, the goal is the same: give your data geographic context so people can immediately see what is happening—and where.

 For non-profits, budgets are often stretched thin.
 Every dollar saved on software is another dollar that can go towards planting trees, running community programmes, or funding staff time.
 Mapping does not have to be expensive.
 Today, powerful GIS tools are available at heavily discounted rates, or even free, for organisations working in social or environmental good.